-A multivariable model including urbanisation, international border status, socioeconomic position and the COVID-19 referendum results was used to produce a map that adjusted for these variables (Figure 1C).
+A multivariable model including urbanisation, proximity to international borders, socioeconomic position and the COVID-19 referendum results was used to produce a map that adjusted for these variables (Figure 1C).
 In addition to the patterns seen on the crude map, the adjusted map included an area of comparatively higher excess mortality in the Northeast of the country.

 Discussion